 Here’s my list of the things you don’t want to miss on the Big Island:

 1. See the latest lava flow on Mt Kilauea – this changes all the time so check with park rangers first.
 You’ll need sensible shoes, water and a torch if you plan to stay to sunset as it’s dodgy terrain out here!

 2. Grab a freshly brewed coffee and sit amongst the coffee trees at Kona Joe.
 Owner, the beautiful Deepa Alban, is also a painter.
 I picked up one of her prints while I was here.
 Hot tip: order a mochachino – comes with a melting bar of chocolate in it.
 Mmmm.

-3. Fly into Hilo (it kind of reminds me of Dannevirke!) and rent a car.
+3. Fly into Hilo (it kind of reminds me of Dannevirke or Wairoa – Kiwis will know what I mean!) and rent a car.
 Stay a night here to visit markets, shop, look around.
-Drive over the volcano stopping at the Kilauea Caldera then stay at Kailua-Kona and fly out of there.
+Then drive over the volcano stopping at the Kilauea Caldera then stay at Kailua-Kona and fly out of there.

 5. Watch the sunset from Kailua Pier, wiggle your toes in the sand and count your blessings.

 And here’s a bonus: see how many Hawaii 5-0 cop cars like this one you can spot!